-Faculty Writing Circles (a.k.a Research Support Circles) is a joint program at SHSU sponsored by PACE and Writing in the Disciplines, with the purpose of stimulating and supporting faculty academic writing.
-A circle consists of 3-6 faculty who form an interdisciplinary supportive community.
+Faculty Writing Circles is a program at SHSU jointly sponsored by PACE and Writing in the Disciplines, with the purpose of stimulating and supporting faculty academic writing.
+A circle consists of 3-6 faculty who meet weekly and form an interdisciplinary supportive community.
 Through the key strategy of daily writing, the circles provide an encouraging community of accountability for the sometimes exhausting task of scholarly writing.
-Circles meet weekly, and individual daily writing is tracked electronically.
+Click here to find more information about participating in Faculty Writing Circles.

 We periodically host writing retreats as a chance for faculty to have some focused time for their scholarly writing.
 While retreats are part of the Faculty Writing Circles initiative, they are open to anyone.
-The dates and times for retreats will be announced in the PACE Newsletter (subscribe by emailing email@example.com) and social media.
+The dates and times for retreats will be announced in the PACE Newsletter (subscribe by completing the form in the side bar to the right of the page) and social media.
 Contact the program coordinator for more details.
-A blog post from Tomorrow’s Professor (Rick Reis, Stanford University) on how to handle reviewers' comments on your submitted writing.

 Maria Barker (World Languages and Cultures)

 "I joined the FWC to receive support from the SHSU community of writers.
 It's been a great way for me as a new faculty to meet people and to keep on track with my writing goals as I get settled into a new institution.
 Without this kind of social accountability, I know I wouldn't be having the strong start to this semester that I am!
 One of the things I love is seeing my daily progress in the writing log.
 It makes my effort feel more tangible and that keeps me going!"